Santos, São Paulo: Twentieth Century

-The export of coffee from the Port of Santos gave rise to the city and mostly accounted for the wealth of the city at the turn of the 20th century.
-Export and import through its port have made it the modern city one finds today and turned it into the indispensable outlet for the production of the powerhouse that is São Paulo State.
-Adorning the landscape of the port city are the canals that are over a hundred years old.
+The export of coffee from the Port of Santos gave rise to the city, and mostly accounted for its wealth, at the turn of the 20th century.
+Export and import through its port have made it the modern city one finds today, turning it into an indispensable outlet for the production of the powerhouse that is São Paulo State.
+Adorning the landscape of the port city are canals over a hundred years old.
 In 1899, Santos was the point of entry for the bubonic plague into Brazil.
-In 1924 it became the seat of the Roman Catholic Diocese of Santos.
+In 1924, it became the seat of the Roman Catholic Diocese of Santos.

-In October 2006, light crude oil was discovered off the coast in the Santos basin.
+In October 2006, light crude oil was discovered off the coast in the Santos Basin.

-Santos became a tourist city from the 1910s onwards, with the construction of the International Hotel and Parque Balneário and the construction of the beach front gardens in 1935.
-To this day, tourism in Santos is one of the main economic activities, mainly linked to beaches and historical heritage.
+Santos became a tourist city from the 1910s onwards, notably due to the construction of the International Hotel and Parque Balneário, along with the founding of the Orla e Jardins da Praia de Santos (Santos beachfront art and gardens) in 1935.
+Since 2002, the display has held a record as the world's largest oceanfront botanical garden, as per the Guinness Book of World Records.
+Measuring approximately 5.3 kilometers (3.29 miles) long by 45 meters (147.6 feet) wide, with a total area of around 218.8 square meters (715 square feet), the gardens and its outdoor art exhibits stretch from the areas of José Menino to Ponta da Praia.
+To this day, tourism in Santos is one of its main economic drivers, mainly linked to the beaches and local historical significance.

 Geography

 Santos is about 50 km (31 mi) from the metropolis São Paulo, capital of the state São Paulo, which is also the most populous city in Brazil.
+Its total territorial area is about 281.033 km².

 The municipality contains the Laje de Santos Marine State Park, created in 1993, the first marine park to be created by the state.

 It is divided into two distinct geographic areas: the heavily urbanized island and the continental area, about 70% of which is protected.
 The areas differ radically in terms of population, economy and geography.